Cogniteo/cogniteo.github.io/_pages/team.md

 We are a team of independent experts with decades of experience in Platform Engieering and building Internal Developer Platforms.

 {: .note }
-We specialize in supporting clients in building dedicated Internal developer Platform solutions
+We specialize in supporting clients in building dedicated Internal Developer Platforms

 > We are independent from suppliers, our solutions and recommendations are based mainly on Open Source software.